rjansen/raizel/README.md

 # persistence
-An interface for Cassandra, MongoDB and MySQL
+An interface for Cassandra, MongoDB, MySQL and PostgreSQL